Regulation of electronic cigarettes: Dynamics

 In February 2014 the European Parliament passed regulations requiring standardization and quality control for liquids and vaporizers, disclosure of ingredients in liquids, and child-proofing and tamper-proofing for liquid packaging.
 In April 2014 the FDA published proposed regulations for e-cigarettes.
 In the US some states tax e-cigarettes as tobacco products, and some state and regional governments have broadened their indoor smoking bans to include e-cigarettes.
 As of April 2017, 12 US states and 615 localities had prohibited the use of e-cigarettes in venues in which traditional cigarette smoking was prohibited.
 In 2015, at least 48 states and 2 territories had banned e-cigarette sales to minors.

 E-cigarettes containing nicotine have been listed as drug delivery devices in a number of countries, and the marketing of such products has been restricted or put on hold until safety and efficacy clinical trials are conclusive.
 Since they do not contain tobacco, television advertising in the US is not restricted.
 Some countries have regulated e-cigarettes as a medical product even though they have not approved them as a smoking cessation aid.
 A 2014 review stated the emerging phenomenon of e-cigarettes has raised concerns in the health community, governments, and the general public and recommended that e-cigarettes should be regulated to protect consumers.
 It added, "heavy regulation by restricting access to e-cigarettes would just encourage continuing use of much unhealthier tobacco smoking."
 A 2014 review said regulation of the e-cigarette should be considered on the basis of reported adverse health effects.

+Since 2025, a number of European countries include Belgium, France and the United Kingdom, have banned or planning to ban the sale of disposable single-use e-cigarettes, mainly because of the littering aspect, concerns about being a fire risk and protecting against young people's health.

+Africa

+Currently, the majority of countries in Africa have implemented laws that govern the sale, distribution, importation, and usage of electronic cigarettes.
+However, the existing laws on tobacco control do not extend to e-cigarettes or other electronic smoking devices since they specifically define tobacco products as those made from the tobacco plant.
+As a result, regulations such as minimum age requirements for sales, smoking bans, advertisement bans, and other sales restrictions (such as online trading or vending machine sales) are not legally regulated and therefore permitted.

+Notable exceptions to this trend are Ethiopia, Gambia, Mauritius, Seychelles, and Uganda, which have outright banned the manufacturing, sale, supply, and importation of electronic cigarettes.
+In the case of Ghana, although a ban on recreational e-cigarette sales is in place, there is a provision for exceptions in a medical context, effectively resulting in a de facto ban.